tensorflow/minigo/README.md

 gs://$BUCKET_NAME/data/training_chunks/$MODEL_NAME-{chunk_number}.tfrecord.zz
 ```

-The file `gs://$BUCKET_NAME/data/training_chunks/meta.txt` is used to keep track of
+The file `gs://$BUCKET_NAME/data/training_chunks/meta.txt`is used to keep track of
-which games have been processed so far.
+which games have been processed so far. (more about this needed)

 ```bash
 python3 main.py gather \